Fantom-Factory/afMorphia/readme.md

 ### Standard Converters

-By default, `Morphia` provides converters for the following Fantom types:
+By default, `Morphia` provides support and converters for the following Fantom types:

 ```
 afBson::Binary